justinwasilenko/Unity-Style-Guide/README.md

 ##### Case
 All variables use PascalCase unless marked as [private](#privatevariables) which use camelCase.

-Use PascalCasing for abbreviations of 3 characters or more (2 chars are both uppercase).
+Use PascalCase for abbreviations of 4 characters or more (3 chars are both uppercase).

 ##### Considered Context
 All variable names must not be redundant with their context as all variable references in the class will always have context.